laravel/docs/eloquent-relationships.md

          */
         public function image()
         {
-            return $this->morphOne('App\Models\Image', 'imageable');
+            return $this->morphOne(Image::class, 'imageable');
         }
     }

 <a name="one-to-one-polymorphic-retrieving-the-relationship"></a>
 #### Retrieving The Relationship

 Once your database table and models are defined, you may access the relationships via your models.
-For example, to retrieve the image for a post, we can use the `image` dynamic property:
+For example, to retrieve the image for a post, we can access the `image` dynamic relationship property:

+    use App\Models\Post;

-    $post = App\Models\Post::find(1);
+    $post = Post::find(1);

     $image = $post->image;

-You may also retrieve the parent from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
-In our case, that is the `imageable` method on the `Image` model.
-So, we will access that method as a dynamic property:
+You may retrieve the parent of the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
+In this case, that is the `imageable` method on the `Image` model.
+So, we will access that method as a dynamic relationship property:

+    use App\Models\Image;

-    $image = App\Models\Image::find(1);
+    $image = Image::find(1);

     $imageable = $image->imageable;

 The `imageable` relation on the `Image` model will return either a `Post` or `User` instance, depending on which type of model owns the image.

+<a name="morph-one-to-one-key-conventions"></a>
+#### Key Conventions

-If you need to specify custom `type` and `id` columns for the `morphTo` relation, always ensure you pass the relationship name (which should exactly match the method name) as the first parameter:
+If necessary, you may specify the name of the "id" and "type" columns utilized by your polymorphic child model.
+If you do so, ensure that you always pass the name of the relationship as the first argument to the `morphTo` method.
+Typically, this value should match the method name, so you may use PHP's `__FUNCTION__` constant:

     /**
      * Get the model that the image belongs to.